aki115/DBCE-U-Net/README.md

 ## Toolbox Dependency

-This project uses the [BasicIRSTD toolbox](http://github.com/XinyiYing/BasicIRSTD), an open-source PyTorch-based toolbox specifically designed for infrared small target detection (IRSTD) tasks.
-The toolbox provides a standardized pipeline, essential tools, and benchmarks that are crucial for the training and evaluation of IRSTD methods.
+Our model, DBCE U-Net, utilizes the [BasicIRSTD toolbox](http://github.com/XinyiYing/BasicIRSTD) for training, testing, and evaluation.
+This PyTorch-based open-source toolbox provides a standardized pipeline specifically designed for infrared small target detection (IRSTD) tasks, making it easy to replicate our results and compare with other IRSTD methods.

+### Using the Toolbox

+### Training and Testing

+To train and test our model, follow the steps provided in the BasicIRSTD toolbox.
+The toolbox includes comprehensive instructions and scripts for data loading, preprocessing, training, and evaluation.
+By using the toolbox, you can ensure that the training and testing processes align with standardized IRSTD benchmarks.

 ## Table of Contents
 - [Environment Setup](#environment-setup)